railsuser2014/openobject-doc-book-en/7/7_20_Caldav/index.rst

 4. As a format, select CalDav
    and as a location type the url (e.g. http://host.com:8069/webdav/db/calendars/users/demo/c/Meetings)

+.. tip: Go to Sales --> Meetings --> Synchronize this Calendar and select Sunbird/Lightning.
+Then the Caldav server will be shown.

 5. Choose a name and a colour for the Calendar, and we advice you to uncheck "alarm".

 6. Enter your Openerp login and password (to give the password only once, check the box "Use Password Manager to remember this password").